Virtual reality casinos: here to stay or a passing fad?

 How The Industry Is Pushing Uptake

 For all there are challenges, it can’t be said that the industry aren’t getting behind it.
-When you have the likes of https://casino.partycasino.com indicating they’re behind the technology, you know there’s serious forces working flat out to make this a success.
+When you have the likes of https://casino.partycasino.com and supercasinosites.com indicating they are behind the technology, you know there’s serious forces working flat out to make this a success.
 It’s because they recognize the potential tied up in this technology, and because they have the reach and profile to take VR stratospheric.

 They are not alone.
 Game developers are also working on VR games, and concepts have been launched that have been well received, albeit by small audiences.
 When you think about how far casinos online have travelled from 1994, you see the mass potential in these games for the medium and long-term future.
 NetEnt and Microgaming are already well on the way to creating compelling offerings for virtual reality, and that can only be beneficial for the future of the VR medium.

 It’s hard to be certain about what the future holds for virtual reality.
 Some people say it’s a passing fad, while others say that it’s the best thing since the Internet.
 It’s true that elsewhere, companies like Facebook, Google and others are investing heavily in developing VR experiences, but the challenges still remains – how do you get more VR headsets into more pairs of hands.